involutegirl/gearslink.github.io/index.md

 </div>
 <br>

-## remixes and imitations
+## Remixes and Imitations

-over the years, i've edited, remixed, and remade countless images and assets.
+Over the years, I've edited, remixed, and remade countless images and assets.
 I thrive on high-resolution and vector assets and the chance to explore details down to the pixel.

 <br>
 <div style="display:flex">